 Your application may also be refused if it is considered "voluminous in nature" in that "it would interfere unreasonably with the operations or performance of the Council".

 All requests must be in writing (by mail, email or fax) and be accompanied by an application fee.
+Please use the application form located here.
 Your request must clearly describe the document(s) being sought and must include your name, address, contact number(s) and in what form the documents are required (e.g. copy or inspection).